How to Find, Interview and Hire the Right Advertsing Agency

 First in a series of articles on effective marketing and advertising agency-client relationships.
 Contact MindEcology to extend the conversation.

 So you’re on the hunt for a killer advertising or marketing agency, because you’re ready to do some killer work.
 Let’s talk about some of the things that need to happen first, along the way, and before you say “deal”:

-Figure out what you?re trying to accomplish, before you start the search process.
-Do you need help with a re-brand, promotion for a special event, new customers for your expanded franchise, a boost for your brand?s digital presence?
-Once you?ve identified your own objectives, it will be easier for prospective agencies to tailor a specific pitch for your business that resonates and makes sense for you.
+Once you’ve identified your own objectives, it will be easier for prospective agencies to tailor a specific pitch for your business that resonates and makes sense for you.

-Don?t expect (or ask for) free work.
-Any marketing or advertising agency worth consideration has way too much business ? and self-respect ? to do speculative work in the hopes of winning business.
-Don?t ask for a ?for example? campaign plan, ?what if? ads, or anything that resembles the work an agency would do once hired.
-This includes contests, by the way, as in ?design our new poster or come up with our new tagline and we?ll think about hiring you? types of contests.
+Don’t ask for a “for example” campaign plan, “what if” ads, or anything that resembles the work an agency would do once hired.
+This includes contests, by the way, as in “design our new poster or come up with our new tagline and we’ll think about hiring you” types of contests.

 Not only will asking for speculative work eliminate the possibility that any top-notch agency will consider working with you, it also opens up your business to potential liability, since the prospects who provide speculative work can later claim you used their work product without compensation.

 Don’t be rigid about resumes.

 An agency’s resume and references matter, absolutely.
 You should always be wary of any shop that doesn’t seem to have repeat or long-standing clients, even if they’re just starting out, they should be able to discuss in detail work that team members have done before they hung out their agency shingle.